 Checkpoints#

 Determined provides APIs for downloading checkpoints and loading them into memory in a Python process.
-You can also get a list of files in a checkpoint without downloading the files.

 This guide discusses: